nordic-institute/X-Road-Security-Server-sidecar/README.md

   [...]
   ```

-## 1.7 Volumme suport
+## 1.7 Volume support

 It is possible to configure security server sidecar to use volume support.
 This will allow us to  create sidecar-config and sidecar-config-db directory on the host and mount it into the /etc/xroad and /var/lib/postgresql/10/main  config directories on the container.
-For adding volume support we have to modify the docdker run sentence inside the setup_security_server_sidecar.sh script and add the volume support:
+For adding volume support we have to modify the docker run sentence inside the setup_security_server_sidecar.sh script and add the volume support:

-`-v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main `
+`-v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main`

 For example:
   ```bash
   [...]